 General: Saturday, Sunday and all provincial and federal holidays are not considered business days.
 Interest rates quoted are annual.
 Smart Interest rate, the Smart Balance Growth amount and the Smart Balance Maximum are subject to change without prior notice.
-If you have any questions about our interest rates, call 1-800-465-2422, or visit a CIBC Banking CentreOpens in a new window.
+If you have any questions about our interest rates, call 1-800-465-2422, or visit a CIBC Banking Centre.
 CIBC may at any time, without prior notice to you, cancel, change or suspend this bonus interest reward or change these terms and conditions.
 We may, in our sole discretion, revoke or limit this reward if you are believed to be manipulating or otherwise abusing the process, fairness, integrity or operation of it, or engaging in any suspicious or fraudulent activity.
 Except as modified, the terms and conditions relating to the eSA you hold remain in full force and effect.

-3. Until age 25 and then regular Smart Account fees will apply thereafter, unless you qualify for another account benefit at that time.
+4. Until age 25 and then regular Smart Account fees will apply thereafter, unless you qualify for another account benefit at that time.

-The CIBC logo is a registered trademark of CIBC.
+CIBC and the CIBC logo are registered trademarks of CIBC.